Readiness is individual to the dancer

 Young dancers might not understand what an important investment it is to take care of themselves, but I know dancers in their 30s and 40s whose bodies are in wonderful shape because they care for them every day.

-Encourage your daughter to get plenty of sleep, eat a healthy and nutritious diet and stay hydrated.
-She should warm up before class and stretch after class.
+Dancers should get plenty of sleep, eat a healthy and nutritious diet and stay hydrated.
+They should warm up before class and stretch after class.

-She should avoid forcing her turnout which can lead to serious knee and hip problems as well as bunions and other foot and ankle injuries from over-pronation.
+Don't force turnout as it can lead to serious knee and hip problems as well as bunions and other foot and ankle injuries from over ''pronating''/ ''rolling in''.